 The ability to add metadata to assets is central in FotoStation.
-This topic provides an overview of how metadata editing works, with sub topics that explain how the different controls in the metadata editor works.
+This topic provides an overview of how metadata editing works, with sub-topics that explain how the different controls in the metadata editor work.

 Video introduction to the new editor

-For a quick introduction to the new metadata editor experience, take three minutes to watch this video.
-Or read on below.
+For a quick introduction to the metadata editor experience, take three minutes to watch this video or read on below.

 This topic explains the features in the new metadata editor in FotoStation.
-While the old editor experience will still be usable, we recommend using the new editor.
+The older version still works, but we recommend using the new editor.

 Accessing the metadata editor

-Note: The editor may not look exactly like the screenshots in this article - your FotoStation may have been configured to use different fields and a different layout, yet the functionality is the same as described here.
+Note: The editor may not look exactly like the examples in this article as your FotoStation may be configured to use different fields and a different layout, but the functionality is the same as described

 Selectively adding metadata using the Film Strip

-If several files are selected when the metadata editor is opened, a film strip with the selected files will show below the metadata fields.
+If you select several files, a film strip with the selected files is displayed below the metadata fields.
 This strip makes it possible to add metadata to the entire selection, or selectively to a subset or individual assets.

 Fields with different values in the selection

-The screenshot shows how the Keywords field may look when the files selected on the film strip have different values: The black entries are common for the entire selection, while the grey italicized ones are only present in a subset of the files selected on the film strip.
-By right clicking on an entry you can choose to:
+The screenshot shows how the Keywords field may look when the files selected on the film strip have different values: The black entries are common for the entire selection, while the grey italicized entries are only present in a subset of the files selected on the film strip.
+Right-click on an entry to:

-- Apply the tag to the selected files on the film strip
+- Apply to selection - apply the tag to the selected files on the film strip

-- Apply the tag to all files on the film strip (also the ones not currently selected)
+- Apply to all - apply the tag to all files on the film strip (including files not currently selected)

-- Edit a tag (for example to correct misspelling - the tag will then be applied to the files selected on the filmstrip)
+- Edit - edit a tag (for example, to correct misspelling - the tag will then be applied to the files selected on the filmstrip)

-- Remove the tag - this will remove the tag from all files selected in the film strip.
+- Remove - remove the tag from all files selected in the film strip.

-A final option is to select all the files where the tag is present - choosing this option will select all the files with the tag in question on the filmstrip to allow you to make additional updates to these files specifically.
+- Select files with this value - selects all the files with the tag in question on the filmstrip so you can make additional updates to these specific files.

 Adding metadata using QuickLists

-The screenshot below shows the quicklist controls when tagging a single picture in the Keywords field.
+The example below shows the QuickList controls when tagging a single picture in the Keywords field.
 The arrow pointing down next to the field opens a list of predefined content.
-To add entries to the quicklist, use the button with the plus icon.
+To add entries to the QuickList, use the button with the plus icon.

-Note: Adding entries to the quick list does not add them to the file.
-To add items from the quicklist to a file, click on the down pointing arrow and pick one or more entries from the quicklist.
+Note: Adding entries to the QuickList does not add them to the file.
+To add items from the QuickList to a file, select the down pointing arrow and select one or more entries from the QuickList.

-When adding metadata to several files, the QuickList operation works slightly differently, as the screenshot below shows:
+When adding metadata to several files, the QuickList operation works slightly differently.

-Click on the + icon to add a new entry to the field and then use the dropdown list seen in the screenshot above to choose an entry from the quicklist.
-You can also start typing the tag and have FotoStation autocomplete the entry.
+Select + to add a new entry to the field and then use the drop-down list seen in the example above to choose an entry from the QuickList.
+You can also start typing the tag for FotoStation to autocomplete the entry.

 Editing QuickList entries

-The predefined content in Quicklists can be managed by modifying the quicklist files.
-However, it is also possible to edit the quicklists directly from the FotoStation metadata editor.
-This feature can also be coupled with the downloading and updating of quicklists from a web server.
+The predefined content in QuickLists can be managed by modifying the QuickList files.
+You can also edit the QuickLists directly from the FotoStation metadata editor.
+This feature can also be coupled with the downloading and updating of QuickLists from a web server.

-Open the quicklist for the field in question and locate the node you would like to modify.
-Right-click it and chosoe between the following options:
+Open the QuickList for the field in question and locate the node to modify.
+Right-click it and select one of the following options:

 Edit: Replace the value of the selected node with a new value.